 Thought-provoking, chuckle-inducing, and all around good fun, the First Saturday Tours are completely free to the general public every ﬁrst Saturday of the month at 2 p.m.
 No reservation is needed, but groups of 10 or more are asked to call 318-865-4201 ext. #128 in advance.

 What?
 Scared of a little art?
 You will be after our tour.
-Even though it takes place in the middle of the afternoon, you'll wind your way down echoing halls and around corners where paintings and sculpture (and the other odd item) inspire hair-raising tales.
+Each year we find fresh tales to chill the blood and make the heart pound in honor of the evening when the spirits walk freely among us.
+Even though it takes place in the middle of the afternoon, you'll wend your way down echoing halls and around corners where paintings and sculpture (and other odd item) inspire hair-raising tales.

 A family favorite, the Christmas tour uses artwork and stories to explore the true meaning of Christmas, culminating with an exploration of the Norton's annual in-house Christmas exhibition, featuring religious works celebrating Christmas throughout the Christian world from East to West.